xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 {% include toc icon="table" title="Table of Contents" %}

 # Introduction
-While telemetry has gain more popularity in the last few years, we still see a lof of customers that are hesitant to start using it.
+While telemetry has gained more popularity in the last few years, we still see a lot of customers that are hesitant to start using it.
 Telemetry is still seen for many as a black box.

 There are already many great articles that cover the concepts and basics of telemetry.
-It gives great examples of what can be done and why telemetry should be used and I suggest that you have a [look at them](https://xrdocs.io/telemetry/tutorials/).
+It gives great examples of what can be done and why telemetry should be used; I suggest that you have a [look at them](https://xrdocs.io/telemetry/tutorials/).
 However, many times people struggle when they start building their telemetry stack and it is not as easy as we may think.

-This article is intended to share an up to date telemetry stack that can easily be spinned up using Docker, it provides configuration example for both dial-in and dial-out streaming methods and shares a few tips and tricks to work with telemetry models and collectors.
+This article is intended to share an up-to-date telemetry stack that can easily be spined up using Docker, it provides configuration example for both dial-in and dial-out streaming methods and shares a few tips and tricks to work with telemetry models and collectors.

 # Context
 ## QOS Interface Statistics
 Collecting QOS interface statistics is a recurring demand of our customers.
-Knowing the bandwith utilization of an interface is often not enough and having the distribution of traffic among QOS classes gives a better view of the traffic profile.
+Knowing the bandwidth utilization of an interface is often not enough and having the distribution of traffic among QOS classes gives a better view of the traffic profile.

 ## Yang Models
 Yang models used for telemetry are not always perfect, sometimes they do not exactly fit our needs.
-There is so much data with many differents models, it may happen that a particular model has a wrong data type.
+There is so much data with many different models, it may happen that a particular model has a wrong data type.
 In the **Cisco-IOS-XR-qos-ma-oper:qos/interface-table** Yang model, which is used to retrieve QOS interface statistics, the **class-name** leaf inside a service-policy is not seen as a key.
 We are in the situation of an unkeyed list and it often causes issues with collectors.

 ![qos_ma_oper_yang_model.png]({{site.baseurl}}/images/qos_ma_oper_yang_model.png)

 Many times, the model can be updated, but it means installing a SMU (Software Maintenance Upgrade) or a new software version.
 It is often much simpler to work with the current model available and do some work in the telemetry collector to adapt it to specific needs.

-This articles aims to show examples on how to work around Yang models and telemetry collector limitations.
+This article aims to show examples on how to work around Yang models and telemetry collector limitations.
 It shows an example on how to provides a complete dashboard for monitoring QOS interface statistics.

 ![dashboard_main_view.png]({{site.baseurl}}/images/dashboard_main_view.png)